 A manuscript collection is comprised of unpublished materials collected by, or associated with, an individual or organization.
 Such materials may include single items—such as letters, diaries, scrapbooks, ledgers, or manuscripts of published works—or groups of items, such as correspondence, corporate records, legal papers and such.
 In addition, manuscript collection material may be in a wide variety of formats, including handwritten or printed documents; graphic presentations such as photographs, maps, or drawings; or audio-visual presentations such as sound recordings and films.

 The California History Section manuscript collections have a strong focus on the gold rush period and related nineteenth-century events in California.
 Examples of important collections include the papers of John and Annie Bidwell or the records of the Yellow Aster Mining and Milling Company.
-Twentieth-century materials include collections documenting important political events of the later part of the century, for instance, the Paul Gann archive.
-And collecting for the 21st century has begun with the recent addition of the 2003 Governor's Recall collection.
+Twentieth-century materials include collections documenting important political events of the later part of the century, for instance, the Paul Gann archive and the David Warren Ryder Archive.

 Each collection available for use is described in a detailed record called a finding aid, which provides both an overview of the intellectual organization of the collection and a detailed list of items within the collection.
-Researchers should consult the finding aid for a particular collection in order to ascertain the usefulness of that collection.
+Researchers should consult the finding aid for a particular collection in order to ascertain the usefulness of that collection for their research.

 Finding aids for most of our manuscript collections are available through our online catalog.
-In addition, the Online Archive of California (OAC) lists manuscript collections cataloged prior to 1998.
+In addition, the Online Archive of California (OAC) lists the majority of our collections.
 Specialized indexes available only at the library are also useful for locating manuscript material.

 Viewing manuscript collections